 Two examples of the sorts of digital instruments learners will build

 The cost of delivering the curriculum varies depending on the number of students that you intend to reach, which modules you want to deliver, and the number of classes that share the kit.
 The cost is 100% capex: no subscriptions, renewals or consumables.
 The hardware has proven to be very durable in classrooms so can be reused year-after-year.
 Calculated over 3 years the per student cost can approach just 20USD.
-And participating schools have unlimited access to the learning materials, which we are adding to on an ongoing basis.
+And participating schools have unlimited access to the learning materials.
 Finally, bear in mind that the hardware is useful across the curriculum, spreading the cost base over more learning time and subject areas.

 And with XinaBox you are guaranteed that the hardware will still be relevant in 5 years time: as long as computer circuits are a feature of the digital world the XinaBox system will remain the easiest way to build circuits in a classroom.
 As new sensors / technology is released it is easy to integrate them into the ecosystem.

 - Why not browse our Blogs page to see what we get up to or what is new in the world of XinaBox.
-We try to add new blogs weekly and we're usually involved in some pretty cool stuff (e.g. did you know that we have a successful space program?).
+We are involved in some pretty cool stuff (e.g. did you know that we have a successful space program?).